 Lower operating costs: The major expense for a vessel is the crew wages which is 50 per cent of the vessel’s daily operating expenses.
 With automated vessels, the savings will be much higher, at around $1million per year.

 Higher revenue: Cargo ship revenue depends on the quantity of cargo it carries.
 If the crew on board is less, it will have extra space for loading cargo which will increase the vessel’s productivity and increase profitability.

 Lower voyage expenses: As per the report of Rolls-Royce, the automated vessel will be up to 5% lighter and will use 15% less fuel compared to standard vessels which will further lower the vessel’s trip expense.

-Even though automated ships have tremendous advantages, it is attached with a few challenges that raise questions upon using it as a viable option.
+Even though automated ships have tremendous advantages, it is attached with a few challenges that raise questions about using it as a viable option.

 Controlling framework: As of now, the framework for regulating the automated ship is not clear, the major concern being safety and the construction standards.

 Safety while navigation: It is obvious that a vessel sailing in the sea will face many issues such as weather conditions, repairs, etc. in such cases the vessel should be intelligent enough to handle all risks by itself or with the help of a shore controller.
 Besides that, the liability should be clearly expressed to all the stakeholders who should be fully aware of the shore controller’s responsibilities.

 Cybersecurity: With remote navigation on the rise, there might be a risk of unauthorized risk of hackers who will be able to take control of the ships.
 Hence, it’s important that a system should be built in such a way that it does restrict unauthorized access and also builds a system that gives the shore controller overriding authority over unauthorized access.